 The dot pattern of the rangoli is 7 by 4.
 In this case draw the central floral petals.
 Draw more petals as shown to connect the edges of the central petals.
 Add simple designs to use up the remaining dots.
 I have used just one colour, pink and still it is beautiful, isn't it.
 We start a design either from the centre or from the periphery according to our choice.
-The first image shows an intermediate stage of the rangoli and it gives an idea as to how to draw it
+The first image shows the steps in the beginning for this kolam and the second image shows the kolam nearing completion and these two images give us an idea as to how to draw it